 If you like both cars and YouTube, you’ve probably heard of Motor Trend.
-Named after a car magazine from the 40s, this channel is perhaps best-known for its highly entertaining Road Kill episodes.
-Animal lovers need not worry, however, as the folks behind RK are primarily concerned with driving loud, fast and usually quite old cars – rather than flattening coyotes (it's based in the US).
-Many Road Kill videos have racked up well over a million views, and include reviews, track days and fix ‘em ups.
+Named after a car magazine from the 40s, this channel is perhaps best-known for its highly entertaining RoadKill episodes.
+Animal lovers need not fret, however, as the folks behind RK are primarily concerned with driving loud, fast and usually quite antiquated cars – rather than flattening coyotes (it's US-based).
+Many RoadKill videos have racked up well over a million views, and include reviews, track days and fix ‘em ups.

-Featuring a vast number of superb car reviews, Drive is one of the most accomplished of YouTube’s car channels.
+Featuring a vast number of superb car reviews, The Drive is one of the most accomplished of YouTube’s car channels.
 The Drive brand opens some seriously impressive doors: think a behind the scenes look at Bentley's all-new Continental GT prototype, or a beautifully-made documentary about Bugatti.